georgebuckerfield/example-go-app/README.md

 Terraform will return a CloudFront domain that can be used to point DNS at.

 The application runs in an ECS service that is configured to use Fargate spot instances.
 This allows for easy and cost-effective scaling of the service.
-The number of instances can be easily dialled up or down in the ECS service, or configured to use service autoscaling.
+The number of instances can be easily dialled up or down in the ECS service, or it could be configured to use service autoscaling.
 The application is also configured with a CloudFront distribution in front of the app, for offloading requests from the backend.
-The CloudFront distribution also sends requests for `/images` to an S3 bucket.
+The CloudFront distribution is configured with a second behaviour to send requests for `/images/*` to an S3 bucket.

 ### Infrastructure Architecture